 A number of publications are available to inform and support the industry in improving competitiveness.

-These two Regulations, which establish a modernised and more robust EU legislative framework to ensure better protection of public health and patient safety.
-This in turn will boost confidence in our medical devices industry.
+The 2 regulations establish a modernised and more robust EU legislative framework to ensure better protection of public health and patient safety.
+This, in turn, will boost confidence in our medical devices industry.